 As we live in a tech era, thank god, investigators can alternatively rely on digital witnesses to tell the story.
 Yes, dash cameras are your bulletproof witnesses.

 The best eyewitness dash cams don’t just tell you what happened – they show you everything exactly as it happened.

 In case you don’t know, an eyewitness dash cam is a little camera that is mounted on the windshield or dashboard of a vehicle, and records nonstop video of the path ahead automatically.
-If an accident occurs, this camera could provide substantial evidence and help establish who was responsible for the crash – of course, given that the camera’s line of sight was able to cover what happened.

 Not only do these little cameras help exonerate you from undue blames and false accusations, but they also sometimes help police investigate other road incidents that don’t even involve you.